Aerial drone survey of aggregate stockpiles at quarry site

 High-resolution, georeferenced aerial maps of your entire site stitched from hundreds of overlapping images.

-3D point cloud model of stockpile with elevation coloring
+3D point cloud model from drone stockpile survey

 3D Models & Point Clouds